 The number of representation applications involving the construction sector and significant inter and intra union rivalries will likely translate into a somewhat larger caseload.
-The open period in 2016 will undoubtedly result in a minimum of 150-200 additional applications, most of which will be hard fought by the parties at the Board and present ongoing scheduling difficulties.
+The open period in 2016 may result in a minimum of 150-200 additional applications, most of which will be hard fought by the parties at the Board and present ongoing scheduling difficulties.
+The Dean Report has recommended that the Board be given a new jurisdiction with respect to unauthorized practice "tickets" issued by College of Trades Inspectors which involve jurisdictional issues between trade unions.
+Any such legislative amendments would add to the Board's caseload.